tomtomcrypto/stlos/README.md

 `npx hardhat sourcify  --network testnet`

+_Gateway timeouts are normal, the contract should still get verified, check using a block explorer or try to run the command again_

 #### Transfer Ownership

 After that you should transfer ownership of those contracts to the `prods.evm` linked EVM address for configuration of the `lockDuration` and `maxDeposits` variables.